Installing the Download-Version

 After the quick installation, you will be redirected to the registration screen.
 Here, you must enter the license key you purchased, which you can view here.

-Alternatively, on the ccm19.de website, navigate to the top--menu under Login > Download Version Login and then in the Sub--Menu to the Licenses section.
+Alternatively, on the ccm19.de website, navigate to the top--menu under Login >Download Version Login and then in the Sub-Menu go to Licenses.
 There, copy your license key and paste it into the corresponding column.

-Next, enter a valid e--mail address (without a valid e--mail address, you will not be able to reset your password later!).
-Now you must set a username and a password.
+Next, enter a valid e--mail address (without a valid e--mail address, you won’t be able to reset your password later!).
+Now you need to set a username and a password.
 The username CANNOT be changed later!
-Then click on "Perform Setup" and the system will be installed.
+Then click “Run Setup” and the system will be installed.

-Furthermore, under "Advanced Settings," you can specify a proxy server if your company uses one for accessing the website—however, this is a very rare scenario; generally, this is not done.
+Additionally, under “Advanced Settings,” you can specify a proxy server if your company uses one to serve the website—however, this is very rare; it’s not usually necessary.

 Done

-Once the installation script is complete, you will be redirected to the login screen or logged in directly.
+As soon as the installation script is complete, you will be redirected to the login screen or logged in automatically.

 After Installation

-After installation, you should delete the setup files so that the setup cannot be run again—you will also receive a corresponding notification in the administration panel.
+After installation, you should delete the setup files so that the setup cannot be run again—you’ll also see a corresponding note about this in the administration panel.

 Reset Key

-You can use the Reset button to revoke the key from the installation at any time and set a new one.
-This is useful, for example, if you first test the installation on a subdomain and then reinstall it later in the live-system.
+You can use the “Reset” button to revoke the key from the installation and set a new one at any time.
+This is useful, for example, if you first test the installation on a subdomain and then reinstall it later on the live-system.